 1. Manic Panic Semi-Permanent Hair Color in Electric Banana

 If you prefer a gentle color deposit, then Manic Panic is one of the best options.
-In addition to being vegan-friendly, this yellow hair dye is actually a semi-permanent deposit rather than a dye.
+In addition to being vegan-friendly, this yellow dye is actually a semi-permanent deposit rather than a dye.
 Depending on your hair’s current color, you can achieve a vibrant yellow hue or something more subdued.
 For first-timers who’ve never dyed hair before, Manic Panic is always a great starting point.
 Buy it on Amazon!

 2. Crazy Color Semi-Permanent Hair Color Cream in Canary Yellow

-Crazy Color is another great semi-permanent yellow hair dye that lasts up to nine weeks.
+Crazy Color is another great semi-permanent yellow dye that lasts up to nine weeks.
 For maximum effect, you’ll need to lift your hair color.
 But this four-pack set is a great economical option if you’re looking to go yellow for a long period of time.
 Shop for it at Amazon!

 3. La Riche Directions Hair Color in Bright Daffodil